Plsr/cga/README.md

 * `id`: The ID we specified in [`glVertexAttribPointer`](vertex-array-object-vao)
 * `type`: The required data type
 * `name`: A user-defined name of the variable

+### Using a shader
+The first step is to create at least one shader we want to use in our program:
+`int glCreateShader(type);` where type defines the type of shader we're creating (e.g. `GL_VERTEX_SHADER` or `GL_FRAGMENT_SHADER`).

+Afterwards, we set one or more char-arrays as the source of the shader:
+`void glShaderSource(int shaderID, java.lang.CharSequence);`

+Lastly, we compile the shader to make it executable by the GPU:
+`void glCompileShader(int shaderID);`

+In the second step, we'll create a program that the shaders will be attached to.
+Creating a program is similar to creating a shader:
+`int glCreateProgram();`

+We then can attach one or more shaders to the program:
+`void glAttachShader(int programID, int shaderID);`

+When we're done attaching all shaders, we link the program to make it executable:
+`void glLinkProgram(int programID);`

+We now have an executable shader program with all our shader attached to it.
+To run the program, we can simply call `void glUseProgram(int programID);`